Typhoon Saomai (2000): Korean peninsula

 As Saomai approached South Korea, the typhoon forced the cancellation of flights beginning on September 12.
 Four airports had their air service suspended.
 Other suspensions of transportation included the refuge of 362 fishing boats in ports and the closure of 10 national parks and 43 mountain paths.
 As a result, about 16,600 campers and hikers were evacuated to safer areas.
 As a result of the inclement weather, the operation of 149 passenger ships were cancelled.
 On September 13, the Korea Meteorological Administration (KMA) issued a typhoon warning for waters south of South Korea and Jeju Province.
 The administration anticipated heavy rainfall, though not as much as what had taken place in Japan.
 Offshore, an Indonesian freighter with 39 crewmen became stranded by the typhoon in waters south of Pusan.
 The crew were rescued by maritime police, but 270 tons of oil spilled into the ocean from a broken oil container.

 In South Korea, the northern and southern Gyeongsang provinces were the most heavily impacted.
 At least 6,000 ha of paddy fields were flooded.
 Heavy rains caused the Nakdong River to breach a section of embankment, prompting the evacuation of 100 families.
 Flood warnings were issued by the KMA on sections of the river for the first time in 2000.
 In South Gyeongsang, an electricity pylon collapsed, cutting power supply to about 700 houses.
 Strong winds uprooted trees and destroyed homes and fishing boats in Pusan.
-Countrywide, losses were initially estimated at KR₩20 billion (US$18 million), though these figures later rose to US$71 million.
+Countrywide, losses were initially estimated at KR₩20 billion (US$17.8 million), though these figures later rose to KR₩138.4 billion (US$124 million).
 As a result of Saomai, eight people were killed, and 411 others were displaced.
 More than 600 buildings were either inundated or destroyed entirely.
 At the height of the storm, roughly 422,000 households were without power, primarily in northern and southern Gyeongsang provinces.
+Total damage was finalized at KR₩270 billion (US$242 million).

 Relatively minor damage occurred in North Korea, previously impacted by Typhoon Prapiroon earlier in September.
 Rainfall peaked at 147 mm in Kaesong.
 Saomai somewhat exacerbated the unprecedented damage caused by Prapiroon, and damaged maize crops which were set to be harvested in the coming weeks.